top of page

 5LhW+3aqS+GoHF8D0tgd8g_thumb_25288.jpg

-Turtle Dove - One of our most threatened birds.
-Massively declined in number over comparatively recent years.
 They are our smallest pigeon, being similar in size to a Mistle Thrush.
-Their call is a lovely purring sound, once heard never forgotten.
-This bird was reasonably close to me but the weather was awful so unfortunately the colours are drowned out.
+Their call is a lovely soft, purring sound.
+Once heard never forgotten.

 Juveniles